Androecia/FriendConnect-Container/README.md

 pip install podman-compose
 ```

+### FAQ
+- Q: What if I already have Docker installed?
+Will Podman break anything?
+- A: Don't worry, Podman is completely separate from Docker and can run alongside it without breaking anything.
+You absolutely can have both on your system.

 ### Podman Installation (recommended)
 - Create a folder for this service and go into the directory
 ```bash